 An electric or gas-powered golf cart is a vehicle used to move golfers and their equipment around the course while playing.
 The golf carts provide a wide range of unique security and comfort features designed to meet golfers’ needs.

 Golf carts typically feature a plastic body and have no doors, sidewalls, bumpers, airbags, or seatbelts.
 Oddly, there is no licensing requirement for driving one, given that they are frequently driven at high speeds through rugged terrain.

 Several golf carts have been modified beyond what they were originally intended to achieve to be faster and riskier than those rolling off the line.
+Are golf carts dangerous?
 About one-third of all golf cart accidents and injuries involve teenagers and kids.

 Golf carts are more widely used, which increases the chance of getting hurt in an accident.
 Due to its lack of safety measures compared to other vehicles, golf cart crashes typically result in much more injuries.

 - Overloaded Golf Carts: Do you know what is the weight limit on a golf cart?
 Golf carts have a weight-carrying capability that can range from 450 to 800 pounds.
 In general, a golf cart can safely hold two to three people, but if it contains more, it is dangerous to topple over and cause an accident.
 Golf accidents can cause catastrophic injuries because it is difficult to control a loaded golf cart.

 - Driving Under the Influence: A golf cart is a motorized vehicle; thus, the chance of an accident rises if the driver is intoxicated or has drugs in their system, just as with any other motorized vehicle.
 A golf cart driver who is intoxicated has the potential to harm or kill himself seriously, his passengers, or bystanders.